jeffreycamealy/ChangingBackground-Android/README.md

 The background gradient is implemented using an ImageView, setting a TransitionDrawable as its source.
 It's possible to do this without using an ImageView, and setting the TransitionDrawable as the `Activity`'s background, but this is more straight-forward.
 The TransitionDrawable has methods to flip between two Drawables.
 An app using more than 2 background images wouldn't be able to use this technique, and something custom would probably have to be written.

 ###View Switching
 Switching between the two fragments is achieved by using a `FragmentTransaction` with custom animations.
 To satisfy requirement #1, you'd normally register a listener for when the animation is done, but `FragmentTransaction` doesn't provide a way to register listeners or expose the Animation. `TransitionDrawable` also doesn't provide a way to fire the animation after a few seconds.
 Therefore, I had to add a Timer which fires the `TransitionDrawable` animation after a second.
 This is very hackish, and it creates extra work if the app has more than two views.
 In order to do this correctly, one has to extend and override `FragmentTransation`.
 I'm surprised Google hasn't added support for this.
-Most applications probably don't need this.
+Most applications probably don't need it.

 Because Android phones have back buttons, I also had to block usage of the back button during the transition, to prevent the Timer from firing when it's not supposed to.